jacobkap/crimebythenumbers/docs/regular-expressions.md

   * `grep()` - Find
   * `gsub()` - Find and Replace

 The `grep()` function lets you find a pattern in the text and it will return a number saying which element has the pattern (in a data.frame this tells you which row has a match). `gsub()` lets you input a pattern to find and a pattern to replace it with, just like Find and Replace features elsewhere.
-You can remember the difference because `gsub()` has the word "sub" in it and what it does is substitute text with new text.
+You can remember the difference because `gsub()` has the word "sub" in it and what it does is **sub**stitute text with new text.

 A useful cheat sheet on regular expressions is available [here](https://www.rstudio.com/wp-content/uploads/2016/09/RegExCheatsheet.pdf).